mozolin/matter-thread/install/nRF52840_OTBR/01_nrfutil.md

 # nRF Util and its packages

-Если нет доступа к ресурсу домена *https://files.nordicsemi.com/* (403 Forbidden) и, значит, нет возможности использовать стандартные инструменты от Nordic Semiconductor (например, nRF Connect for Desktop Apps), можно воспользоваться [китайским "зеркалом"](https://files.nordicsemi.cn/ui/packages).
+If we cannot access the resource on the domain *https://files.nordicsemi.com/* (403 Forbidden) and, therefore, cannot use standard tools from Nordic Semiconductor (for example, nRF Connect for Desktop Apps), we can use the [Chinese "mirror"](https://files.nordicsemi.cn/ui/packages).
 [nRF Util branch](https://files.nordicsemi.cn/ui/repos/tree/General/swtools/external/nrfutil)

 ![](images/nrfutil_cn.png)